The conflux of multiple destinies

 Their journey through dimensions led them to a region where time strings intertwined in an impossible way.
 Every temporal fiber, every alternate destiny, seemed to be drawn to a single focal point.
 In the midst of this ordered chaos, a vortex of energy pulsed with a force that defied all known laws of time and space.

 MaRa focused her perceptions on the vortex.
-There, he saw the interweaving of the infinite variants of every individual in the Multiverse.
+There, he saw the interweaving of the infinite variants of each individual in the Multiverse.
 It was an overwhelming spectacle of potential—destinies building and falling apart simultaneously, all trying to synchronize into one coherent timeline.

 "If we don't intervene, their destinies will collapse into each other," MaRa said, aware of the urgency of the situation.
 "We have to find a way to guide them through this Confluence without the realities canceling each other out."